98-URL Dental Template Scaffold for a New Practice

 Results

-The outcome restated plainly: the agency’s Figma was implemented against the Luminous dental template, the full 98-URL architecture was built as planned in the workbook, 24 pages were live at handoff with confirmed content, and the remaining 74-page scaffold was clean and ready for content population — over 100 calendar days, inside the estimated hours.
+Boiled down: we implemented the agency’s Figma against the Luminous dental template, built the full 98-URL architecture as planned in the workbook, delivered 24 pages live at handoff with confirmed content, and left the remaining 74-page scaffold clean and ready for content population — over 100 calendar days, inside the estimated hours.

 Process